No Products in the Cart

 Happy International Women's day to you all!

 Last year we celebrated by featuring a female artist every day and highlighting the problem of gender pay gap on our social media.
-This year we are brining you this blog post to showcase some of the super talented female Indigenous artists based in what's now called BC.
+In 2023 we are brining you this blog post to showcase some of the super talented female Indigenous artists based in what's now called B.C.
 Gender pay gap is harder on you when you are Indigenous and by highlighting these amazing creative women we want to show our commitment to center Indigenous perspectives in our shop as well as #economicreconcilliation.

-According to statistics Canada Indigenous women working full-time, full year earn an average of 35% less than non-Indigenous men, or 65 cents to the dollar.
-For non-Indigenous women it's about 22%.
+According to statistics Canada, Indigenous women working full-time & full year earn an average of 35% less than non-Indigenous men, or 65 cents to the dollar.
+For non-Indigenous women this gap is only about 22%.

-Let's get down to introducing 5 Indigenous female artists to find at All The Good Things From BC & their beautiful works.
+Let's get down to introducing 5 Indigenous female artists to find at our one stop gift shop - All The Good Things From BC & their beautiful works we are so honored to be carrying.
 You can always learn more about these great women by clicking on the headline which will take you to their bio and other links.
-If you want to see what good things by these female indigenous artists we carry please click on the image.
+If you wish to see what Good Things by these female Indigenous artists we carry, please click on their image below the name.